 There are limits on how much pension you can build up before you become subject to a tax charge.
-The first limit is the annual allowance and is the amount by which your pension savings can increase in one year without becoming subject to a tax charge.
-The annual allowance limit for 2024/25 is £60,000.
-However, if you are a high earner your annual allowance could be lower than £60,000 due to tapering.
+The annual allowance is the amount by which your pension savings can increase in one year without becoming subject to a tax charge.
+The annual allowance limit is currently $\pounds 60,000$ .
+However, if you are a high earner your annual allowance could be lower than $\pounds 60,000$ due to tapering\.